 - Engage in any direct behaviour that is offensive, intimidating, malicious or insulting.
-This includes any form of sexual or other harassment or bullying, whether individual or collective and whether motivated by race, age, role, gender, gender identity, colour, religion, country of origin, sexual orientation, marital status, dependants, disability, social class or political views - Engage in any indirect behaviour which could be construed as sexual or other harassment or bullying, such as making offensive or sexually explicit jokes or insults, displaying, emailing, texting, or otherwise distributing, offensive material or material of a sexually explicit nature, misusing personal information, creating a hostile or intimidatina environment, isolatina or not co-operating with a colleague, or spreading malicious or insulting rumours - · Work more than the regular and overtime hours allowed by the laws of the country where they are employed.
+This includes any form of sexual or other harassment or bullying, whether individual or collective and whether motivated by race, age, role, gender, gender identity, colour, religion, country of origin, sexual orientation, marital status, dependants, disability, social class, political views or any other class protected by law - Engage in any indirect behaviour which could be construed as sexual or other harassment or bullving. including, but not limited to, making offensive or sexually explicit jokes or insults, displaying, emailing, texting, or otherwise distributing, offensive material or material of a sexually explicit nature, misusina personal information, creating a hostile or intimidating environment, isolating or not co-operating with a colleague, or spreading malicious or insulting rumours - · Work more than the regular and overtime hours allowed by the laws of the country where they are employed.
 All overtime work will be on a voluntary basis